 Single Use license

-A type of software license that allows a user to use ArcGIS Pro on one computer at a time.
+A type of software license that authorizes one person to use ArcGIS Pro on one computer at a time, while having it installed on a maximum of two computers.
 See ArcGIS Pro license types.

 One of three ArcGIS Pro license levels (Basic, Standard, and Advanced).
-The Standard license level includes all the functionality of the Basic license level and adds functionality in the areas of database management, editing, geoprocessing, and imagery management.
+The Standard license level includes all the functionality of the Basic license level and adds functionality in the areas of database management, editing, and data validation; networks and topological fabrics; imagery and remote sensing; exploratory analysis; and geoprocessing.

 An ArcGIS Pro software license that is valid for a specific time period, usually one year, after which it must be renewed.
 See License duration.